A privately owned family business offering traditional and contemporary funeral services, cremations, and pre-planning.

 Is Cremation considered "green?"

 Cremation is generally not considered green because of the large amounts of non-renewable fossil fuels burned during the cremation process.
 It is helpful, however in the sense that land is not being used for burial.
 For those choosing cremation, our funeral home offers several biodegradable urns which are suitable for burial in the earth or water.
-Some of these have perennial flower seeds attached which will bloom wildflowers each year in honor of your loved one.

 Our Natural Funeral Service Offerings: